 In this week’s Dispatches from The Secret Library, Dr Oliver Tearle salutes the lost modernist, David Jones

 If this sounds like T. S. Eliot’s The Waste Land, then one thing sends us awry: Eliot’s poem was published in 1922, not 1952.
-No, in a typical trademark ‘swerve’ I’m probably annoyingly all-too fond of, I’m referring to the poem which gives its name to this week’s column: David Jones’s remarkable long work The Anathemata, a 250-page masterpiece that W. H. Auden described as ‘very probably the finest long poem written in English this century’.
+No, in a typical trademark ‘swerve’ I’m probably annoyingly all-too fond of here at Interesting Literature, I’m referring to the poem which gives its name to this week’s column: David Jones’s remarkable long work The Anathemata, a 250-page masterpiece that W. H. Auden described as ‘very probably the finest long poem written in English this century’.

 I’ve spent the last few months of lockdown immersed in poetry.
 This isn’t all that different from my usual life, but poetry has taken on additional significance this year.
 I think poetry always comes to the fore at extreme times.
 David Jones’s work constantly makes us rethink what we mean by ‘poetry’: is it free verse?
 Prose poetry?
 Something else again?
 And he is difficult.
 But I’d actually suggest that it’s difficult poetry, rather than simple, direct poetry, that we need in times of crisis.
 Emotion too easily won from literature is no good when emotions are running high enough as it is.
 Instead we need something that will take us onto a different mental plane, and – ideally – transport us to a whole different world altogether.